 - Respiratory reactions: Cough, wheezing, or shortness of breath

-In rare cases, a child may have an anaphylactic reaction, which requires emergency medical help straight away because it can be fatal.
+In rare cases, a child may have an anaphylactic reaction, which requires emergency medical help because it can be fatal.
 Call an ambulance if you think your infant is struggling to breathe or is floppy.

 How Is Cows’ Milk Allergy Diagnosed?